sc0ttj/component/README.md

 Features:

-- add your HTML or component to the page
+- adds your HTML or component to the page
-- update it, using DOM diffing, inside a debounced `requestAnimationFrame`
+- updates it using DOM diffing, inside a debounced `requestAnimationFrame`

 Usage: